 Cholesterol is a waxy substance that can be found in almost every type of soft tissue throughout the human body.
 When there is too much cholesterol, pockets of this substance start attaching to arteries and increase an individual’s risk of heart attacks, strokes, and cardiovascular disease.

-If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, an in-home care provider Arvada, CO, families can trust.
+If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Arvada Home Care Assistance, an in-home care provider, families can trust.
 We also offer comprehensive care for seniors with dementia, Alzheimer’s, and Parkinson’s.

 Those who have recently been diagnosed with high cholesterol levels need to avoid these foods to protect their overall health.

 1. Ground Turkey

 Many people think of ground turkey as a healthy alternative to beef, but seniors must carefully read the labels before purchasing this meat.
 Some ground turkey is made from all parts of the body, which results in fatty meat.
 Lean ground turkey made from breast meat has much more protein without the extra fat.

 Many health organizations used to claim dairy was a vital component of the food pyramid, but researchers determined that cheese and milk aren’t always healthy.
 Whole dairy products have quite a bit of protein and calcium, but they are also very fatty.
 Seniors who enjoy dairy products should stick to either low-fat or nonfat options.